Ankle Problems

 Heel Spur

-A heel spur is a bony growth that develops on the underside X-ray of heel spur on footof the heel bone.
+A heel spur is a bony growth that develops on the underside of the heel bone.
 It typically occurs where the plantar fascia, a thick band of tissue that connects the heel bone to the toes, attaches to the heel.

 Heel spurs are often associated with plantar fasciitis, a condition characterized by inflammation of the plantar fascia.
 The repeated pulling of the plantar fascia on the heel bone can lead to the formation of a bony spur over time.